AbhinaavSingh/CoverLetterWiz/README.md

 4. Add your OpenAI API key to `open_ai_key.txt`.

-5. Replace the default `job_description.txt` and `Afia_Khan_Resume.pdf` files with your own job description and resume.
+5. Replace the default `job_description.txt` and `Resume_Path.pdf` files with your own job description and resume.

 ## Usage